-Black and pale swallow-worts, also known as “dog-strangling vines,” are perennial, herbaceous, twining vines that grow from 2 to 6 1/2 ft in length.
-Native to Eurasia, these species are adapted to a variety of habitats.
-Swallow-worts grow rapidly and once established can completely smother native vegetation.
+Black and pale swallow-worts (Cynanchum louiseae, Cynanchum rossicum ), also known as “dog-strangling vines,” are perennial, herbaceous vines that grow from 2 to 6 1/2 ft in length.

-Swallow-worts aggressively choke out desirable species.
-They are problematic in Christmas tree plantations, perennial crops, pastures, roadsides, disturbed areas, and natural areas.
-Turf and annual crops, however, are generally resistant to infestations.
+- Swallow-worts aggressively choke out desirable species.
+They are problematic in Christmas tree plantations, perennial crop fields, pastures, roadsides, disturbed areas, and natural areas.

-Habitat: both species can be found in mixed hardwood forest to heavily shaded woods.
-They also can be found in disturbed sunny areas, prairies, savannahs, open fields, and along roadsides in moist to dry soils.
+Habitat: Both species of swallow-worts can be found in mixed hardwood forest to heavily shaded woods.
+They also can be found in disturbed sunny areas, prairies, savannahs, open fields, and along roadsides in moist or dry soils.

 Pale Swallow-wort (Cynanchum rossicum syn.
 Vincetoxicum rossicum)

-Leaves: The leaves are opposite in arrangement, oval to wedge-shaped with pointed tips.
+Leaves: Leaves are opposite in arrangement, oval to wedge-shaped with pointed tips.
 Generally, the leaves are 2.5″ to 4.5″ long and 2″ to 2.75″ wide, glossy and medium green in color.
 In summer, the leaves begin to display a warm, yellow color.

 Flowers: The star-shaped flowers are small and fleshy, with 5 pink to reddish colored petals.
 They are borne in loose clusters and are visible in late May through mid-July.

-Prevention and Reporting: Once established, swallow-wort is difficult to control.
+Prevention: Once established, swallow-wort is difficult to control.
 Monitor for populations in late summer, when the plants turn golden yellow and pods are present.
 Initial control efforts should concentrate on plants in sunny areas since they will produce the most seeds.
-Stay out of infested areas during seed dispersal to to prevent seed dissemination to unaffected areas.
+Stay out of infested areas during seed dispersal to prevent seed dissemination to unaffected areas.
 Likewise, clean boots, ATVs, and other equipment when coming out of infested areas.

-Small patches must be dug out by hand.
-The entire crown must be removed and destroyed.
-Hand pulling roots, however, is labor intensive and difficult since the stem base is brittle.
+Physical/Mechanical Control: Small patches can be dug out by hand.
+The entire plant must be removed and destroyed.
 To prevent seed dispersal, pods should be removed before they open and then burned.

-Large stands can be managed to prevent new seed crops by consistent mowing when pods are very small (early July).
-Burning plants is not effective and may improve site conditions for seedling establishment.
-Large stands can also be cultivated on a yearly basis to achieve control over time.
+Large stands can be managed by consistent mowing when pods are very small (May-July).
+Controlled burning is not effective and may improve site conditions for seedling establishment.